antmendoza/temporal_samples-java/core/src/main/java/io/temporal/samples/taskinteraction/README.md

 # Demo tasks interaction

-This example demonstrate a generic implementation for "human tasks" interaction in Temporal.
+This example demonstrate a generic implementation for "User Tasks" interaction in Temporal.

-Temporal does not have such concept of "human task", as BPM systems, but it can be easyly implemented with the pattern:
+Temporal does not have such concept of "human task", as BPM systems, but it can be easily implemented with the pattern:
-- One activity (or local activity) that send the request to an external service.
-The external service is where the task life-cicle is kept.
-For this example we are not using any external service but
+- The main workflow have an activity (or local activity) that send the request to an external service.
-- Block the workflow execution `Workflow.await` awaiting a Signal.
+The external for this example is another workflow ([WorkflowTaskManagerImpl.java](WorkflowTaskManagerImpl.java)), that takes care of the task life-cicle.
-- The workflow will eventually receive a signal that unblocks it.
+- The main workflow wait with `Workflow.await` to receive a Signal.The external service signal back the main workflow to unblock it.

-Additionally, the example allows to track task state (PENDING, STARTED, COMPLETED...).

-> If the client can not send a Signal to the workflow execution, steps 2 and 3 can be replaced by an activity that polls using one of [these three strategies](../polling).
+The three steps mentioned above are encapsulated in the class [TaskClient.java](./TaskClient.java)

 ## Run the sample

-- Schedule the workflow execution
+- Schedule the main workflow execution

 ```bash
 ./gradlew -q execute -PmainClass=io.temporal.samples.taskinteraction.client.StartWorkflow